-Today is the Octave Day of the Epiphany, it is of greater-double rite.
+The Octave Day of the Epiphany is of greater-double rite.

-At Mattins in invitatory and hymn are sung as on other days within the Octave, the special arrangment being for the feast only.
-The antiphons and psalms sung are those used on the feast.
-In the first nocturn the lessons are from the Epistle to the Corinthians, Audet aliquis (for Wednesday after the first Sunday after the Epiphany).
+At Mattins the invitatory and hymn are sung as on other days within the Octave, the special arrangement being for the feast only.
+The antiphons and psalms sung are those used on the feast, Afferte Domino etc. In the first nocturn the lessons are from the Epistle to the Corinthians, De quibus autem (for Thursday after the first Sunday after the Epiphany).
 The first responsory sung today is Hodie [pun intended!].
 In the second nocturn the lessons are from a sermon of St. Gregory the Theologian and in the third nocturn the homily if from St. Augustine.

-At Lauds all is as on the feast, including the antiphon on the Benedictus, but the collect is proper to the Octave Day Deus, cujus Unigenitus.
+At Lauds all is as on the feast, the antiphons Ante luciferum genitus etc are sung with the Dominical psalms.
+However, the collect is proper to the Octave Day Deus, cujus Unigenitus.

 At the Hours the hymns have the Doxology and melody of the Epiphany.
-The antiphons and pslams are as on the feast with the collect of the Octave Day.
+The antiphons and psalm are sung as on the feast but with the proper collect of the Octave Day.

 Mass is sung after Terce.
 The Mass formulary is the same as on the feast except the orations and Gospel are proper.
 The Gloria is sung, the Creed is sung and the preface and communicantes are of the Epiphany.